-Vendors engaged or contracted to prepare the Solicitation, including the scope of work, shall be precluded from (a) bidding on the Solicitation, (b) being listed as a Subcontractor by a Potential Vendor as a Vendor or as a Subcontractor.
+Vendors engaged or contracted to prepare the Solicitation, including the scope of work, shall be precluded from bidding on the Solicitation as a Vendor or as a Subcontractor.

 5.4 Professional Services

 A/E Professional Services shall be in accordance with a competitive QBS method of procurement.
 Further, all other Professional Services, including legal, accounting, and actuarial services, shall be in accordance with a Best Value method of procurement.